rozek/node-red-ai-toolkit/README.md

 [![node-red-ai-toolkit preview video](https://img.youtube.com/vi/f86t-BBy_rY/hqdefault.jpg)](https://www.youtube.com/watch?v=f86t-BBy_rY)<br>(click the image to see a short preview video)

 > **Important**: this toolkit is currently being developed very actively.
 After the first hectic "quick preview" for the Backdrop Builders Contest, development is now back on the usual, more careful path.
-Please be patient until mid of January 2024 when a stable version should be released - expect many updates until then, some may even introduce breaking changes
+Please be patient until midth of January 2024 when a stable version should be released - expect many updates until then, some may even introduce breaking changes

 Next steps: